navindu-ds/navindu-ds/README.md

 You should check out...
 - 🏏 [My T20 Cricket Score Predictor Project](https://github.com/navindu-ds/T20-Cricket-Score-Predictor)
   - or visit the [Streamlit App](https://t20-cricket-score-predictor-web.streamlit.app/)
+- 🎯 The [GoGetOn](https://github.com/Vgr20/DOit) Productivity App with To-Do-List calender, Focus Timer and Habits Tracker built with Team FreshFix

 Right Now working on ...
-- 🎯 The [GoGetOn](https://github.com/Vgr20/DOit) Productivity App with To-Do-List calender, Focus Timer and Habits Tracker with Team FreshFix
 - 🚍 A Machine Learning Model to help me know when my Bus will arrive

 Thank you for visiting my profile 🙏 and I hope you enjoy exploring my projects! 🔍